kallismile/kalli/README.md

-# kalli
+# POPI
 OpenWeatherMap

 PREDICTIONS FOR WEATHER
 Use Google Chrome !
-Install and extract the file to xampp-->htdocs !
+Download and extract the file to xampp-->htdocs !